Chillum, Maryland: History

-Sheridan Station Shopping Center

-This shopping center is located at the intersections of Riggs Road (MD 212), Sheridan Street, and Chillum Road (MD 501).
-It is located directly northwest of the Riggs Plaza Shopping Center and consists of a Mi Patria Latin-American Restaurant & Sports Bar, Barber/ Salon Shop, Eco Dry Cleaners, Dollar Plus & Grocery Store, Supersuds Laundromat, Charcoal Chicken Latin American Restaurant, Dollar Queen Store, Pollo Silvestre Mexican/ Salvadorean Chicken Restaurant, and a Dr. Wash car wash.
-Across from the Sheridan Station Shopping Center on Chillum Road (MD 501), there is a BP gas station, Chevron gas station, and Pronto Auto Parts store.

-Across the Sheridan Station Shopping Center on Riggs Road (MD 212), there used to a Junction International Market Jerk Center which specialized in Caribbean Food.
-Since that store closed a few years ago, its spot has been occupied by a 7-Eleven convenience store.
-Next to it lies a Carol's Hair Design salon and Escobar Grill Latin American restaurant.

-In addition to these seven shopping centers, Chillum also contains another small, unnamed shopping center, located at the intersection of Riggs Road (MD 212) and East West Highway (MD 410).
-This shopping center consists of San Alejo Comedor & Papuseria Salvadorean restaurant (formerly Seven Star Chinese carryout), His & Hers Uni Sex Nail Salon, Papa John's Pizza, and Rite Aid pharmacy.
-In mid- to late 2015, the Rite Aid was remodeled.
-The Rite Aid closed in 2019, and its site is vacant as of January 2020.

 Government and infrastructure

 The Chillum-Adelphi Volunteer Fire Department (CAVFD) serves Chillum.
 The station is in Langley Park CDP and has an Adelphi postal address.
 In March 1951 and June 8, 1951 the CAVFD was established and chartered, respectively.
 From November and March 1953 the fire station on Riggs Road was constructed; the County Volunteer Firemen's Association designated it Station No. 34.
 Portions of Station No. 34 were rebuilt in the early 1960s, and it was rededicated on November 16, 1963.
 In 1962 the CAVFD began building a substation, No. 44, which was dedicated on November 16, 1963, but in 1992 it sold the substation to the county government.
 PGFD Station 844 now provides fire and EMS services to the Chillum area.